 - No debts such as credit card, house mortgage and student loans in retirement

-- Doesn’t include social security (~Max of $2,265 per month in 2020) mainly because we never want to fully rely on the government because taxes policies change all the time.
+- Doesn’t include social security (~$35,916 per year (as of 2022) mainly because we never want to fully rely on the government because taxes policies change all the time.

 - No other side business income

 - Adjusted for inflation

 The Trinity study states that a person in retirement can safely withdraw 4% of their retirement funds without significantly reducing the total principle amount, thus accounting for yearly inflation of 3% (yes, I know inflation sucks) with an average of 7% market gains.

 Example: Dr. Retina is 65 years old and is planning to retire.
 He is completely debt-free with a paid-off house mortgage.
 His health is getting worse so his health insurance is significantly higher compared to his 20s.
 He needs an annual income of $80,000 to maintain his current lifestyle and yearly expenses.
 He also wants enough to travel and spend time with his grand-kids.

 So, following the 25x Rule, he would need a total of:

 I know that is quite shocking to believe, but the sad reality is that the average American 401(k) balance among workers 65 and older is $192,877, according to Vanguard's "How America Saves 2019" report.